 Today, I’m going to delve into how you can add the date to a WordPress website.
 It’s a small addition that may improve how visitors view the content.

-3 Ways to Show Today’s Date on Your Website
+3 Ways to Show Today’s Date in WordPress

-There are actually a few different ways this can be done.
-I’ll go over three of the easiest methods that can quickly put the current day on your website design.
+There are actually a few different ways you can display today’s date in WordPress.
+I’ll go over three of the easiest methods that can quickly put the current day on your website for visitors.

 Method 1: Using a Specific Theme

 Many themes that are available on WordPress have the ability to show today’s date without adding extra coding.
 For example, the ColorMag theme has an option you can easily turn on and off at your leisure.

 Unfortunately, your current theme might not have this feature.

 Let’s find out if your theme supports showing the date.
 Click on Appearance and select the Customize option.